-Photo editing tools can feel a lot like power tools—you know that each one fixes something, but if you’re not familiar, they can be more than a little intimidating.
+Photo editing tools can feel a lot like power tools—you know that each one fixes something, but if you’re not familiar, you might hesitate to pick it up and try it.
 Fret not, image embettering novice.
 We’ve put together a short video that’ll run you through the basics so you can go from “I just don’t know!” to photo editing pro.
 Check it out below, and start adding your favorite picture perfectors to your editing tool chest.
 But you’re gonna have to ask the orange-aproned people at the home improvement store about that circular saw.

 Here’s a quick look at what we cover in this short video: